Skip to main content

 If you're in a customer-facing industry where communication is essential to your business, poor spelling and grammar can affect your credibility and professionalism.

-The most obvious answer seems like autocorrect, but it isn't a catch-all.
-You have to address these issues for the benefit of your employee, which may be embarrassing for them.
+You have to address these issues for the benefit of your employees, which may be embarrassing for them.

-Approach your employee from a place of empathy and understanding.
+Approach your employees from a place of empathy and understanding.
 Explain to them why it's important and how it can help them excel in their future at your company, but also in their career.

 "I wonder if you would be open to feedback for something that might be holding you back."